addyi/komoot-challenge/README.md

 didn't learn anything new but you never know.

 As image loading library I used coil just because I wanted to use it more.

+## Improvements

+- Location logging
+    - It might be more accurate to log all the locations
+    - For example if a walk goes up a mountain in serpentine
+    - There might not be a 100m distance between waypoints from the bird eye view but the user still has walked more then 100m

+- The UI is not that responsive to foreground service state
+    - The activity starts the foreground service and subscribes to the waypoint updates
+    - The time between the service starts and the first waypoint update can be quite long
+    - The UI uses the waypoint updates to indicate if a service is running
+    - If the service actually gets killed without clearing the database the UI will still show that the service is running

+- The service is responsible for fetching the picture but this could also be done only when the UI needs it

+- Handling the case that no picture is available for a location

+- Handling the case that the user has no internet connection

+- Handling the case that there are just a few pictures available for a location and make sure that the user doesn't see the same pictures over and over again

+- There is no possibility to view the waypoints after the service has stopped

+- Adding new waypoints at the top is not handled very smooth

+- Testing